-Since our home kitchen often doubles as our “office”, we put a lot of thought into designing something functional and pretty.
-We use our kitchen every day for recipe testing, photography and filming.
-And, we even wrote and photographed the Evergreen Kitchen cookbook here.
+Since our home kitchen doubles as our "office", we need something both functional and pretty.
+We use our kitchen daily for recipe testing, photography, and filming (even producing the whole Evergreen Kitchen cookbook here).

 In this post, we’re sharing all the details of our kitchen renovation.
 We love our kitchen and hope you like it too!